| Horstman DXL ClutchThe Horstman Disc Clutch is engineered specifically for kart racing and

 hook up solid, which will destroy the friction disc due to excess

-It is very important that the clutch has between .040" minimum
+slippage.
+INTERNAL CLEARANCE It is very important that the clutch has between .040" minimum

 and .055" maximum clearance between the top friction disc and the

 pressure plate when measured with a feeler gauge (See Fig. 6).
+NOTE: Every clutch is carefully inspected for the correct clearance

 before it is sold.
 You will need to check this clearance periodically to

+see if the friction disc is worn.
 If you do not have at least .040" clearance it is necessary to

 install a shim between the drive hub and the aluminum weight support (See